The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 This course explores a myriad of family law issues in the legal system.
 These issues include children's rights, shared custody, privacy rights relative to domestic relations, same-sex marriage, and interracial adoptions, among others.
 This course is vital to any legal studies professional, as it discusses the various concepts and roles that a professional can encounter in the field of family law.

 This course explores the resolution of private disputes between citizens and institutions in society.
-The students will study the methods established by society for the measure of appropriate conduct in personal and institutional relationships as well as the remedies provided for the violation of those measures.
-Students will also study the process provided for the resolution of those disputes and the remedies in place in society.
+You will study the methods established by society for the measure of appropriate conduct in personal and institutional relationships.
+You will also study the process provided for the resolution of those disputes and the remedies in place in society for the violation of those measures.

 This course explores the processes of establishing individual responsibility for violation of individual societal standards of behavior and the remedies for violations of those standards.
 Students will study the requisite state of mind necessary to prove criminal conduct, the specific types of crimes, punishments for crimes, and defenses.
 Students will also study the impact of criminal conduct and standards on societal institutions and organizations.